alexander-nolan/ase-bootcamp/CourseFiles/Week7/Key-Vault/Part5.md

   --workspace myWorkspace
 ```

-- This command enables diagnostic logging for the Key Vault `myKeyVault` and sends the logs to the Log Analytics workspace `myWorkspace`.
+- This command enables diagnostic logging for the Key Vault and sends the logs to the Log Analytics workspace `myWorkspace`.

 #### View Audit Logs in Azure Portal